FHantke/brave-browser-wiki/P3A.md

 2) No, Yes
 3) Yes, Yes

 ### Q60.
-As a first time user of Brave Wallet this week, did I return again to use it during the week?
+As a first time user of Brave Wallet this week, did I return again to use it during the first 7 day period?
 _`Brave.Wallet.NewUserReturning`_ **[D]** **[A]**

 0) I have never used Brave Wallet